iD Ventures America

 Series A in 2007

-Fortressware, Inc. specializes in securing data and intellectual property for outsourcing providers.
-The company offers the Fortressware Secure Team suite, which includes various modules designed to enhance security and management.
-Foresee identifies intellectual property vulnerabilities and establishes access policies, while Forewarn monitors global activities for potential compromises and assesses actual data against plans.
-The Forward module manages and replicates the Fortress Capsule, securing virtual workspaces, and the Fortress module enforces access policies in real time to maintain project environment security.
-Based in Los Altos, California, Fortressware aims to provide comprehensive solutions for businesses to protect their critical information.
+Fortressware, Inc. is a company based in Los Altos, California, that specializes in securing data and intellectual property for outsourced providers.
+The company offers a comprehensive suite known as The Fortressware Secure Team, which includes several modules designed to enhance security and manage vulnerabilities.
+The Foresee module identifies intellectual property vulnerabilities and establishes access policies, while Forewarn monitors global activities for potential threats and assesses data against planned protocols.
+Additionally, the forward module manages and replicates the Fortress Capsule to secure virtual workspaces, and the Fortress module enforces access policies in real time, ensuring robust project environment security.
+Through these solutions, Fortressware aims to provide a secure virtual workspace for business enterprises.

 WiQuest Communications